inverno-io/inverno-mods/doc/reference-guide.md

 [rfc-7540-8.1.2.4]: https://tools.ietf.org/html/rfc7540#section-8.1.2.4
 [rfc-7578]: https://tools.ietf.org/html/rfc7578

-# Winter Modules
+# Inverno Modules

 ## Motivation

-Built on top of the [Winter core IoC/DI framework][winter-root], Winter modules suite aimed to provide a complete set of features to develop high end production-grade applications.
+Built on top of the [Inverno core IoC/DI framework][inverno-core-root], Inverno modules suite aimed to provide a complete set of features to develop high end production-grade applications.

 The advent of cloud computing and highly distributed architecture based on microservices has changed the way applications should be conceived, maintained, executed and operated.
 While it was perfectly fine to have application started in couple of seconds or even minutes some years ago with long release cycles, today's application must be highly efficient, agile in terms of development and deployment and start in a heart beat.

-The Winter framework was created to reduce framework overhead at runtime to the minimum, allowing to create applications that start in milliseconds.
-Winter modules extend this approach to provide functionalities with low footprint, relying on the compiler when it makes sense to generate human-readable code for easy maintenance and improved performance.
+The Inverno framework was created to reduce framework overhead at runtime to the minimum, allowing to create applications that start in milliseconds.
+Inverno modules extend this approach to provide functionalities with low footprint, relying on the compiler when it makes sense to generate human-readable code for easy maintenance and improved performance.

-An agile application is naturally modular which is the essence of the Winter framework, but it must also be highly configurable and customizable in many ways using configuration data distributed in various data stores and that greatly depend on the context such as an execution environment: test, production..., a location: US, Europe, Asia..., a particular customer, a particular user...
+An agile application is naturally modular which is the essence of the Inverno framework, but it must also be highly configurable and customizable in many ways using configuration data distributed in various data stores and that greatly depend on the context such as an execution environment: test, production..., a location: US, Europe, Asia..., a particular customer, a particular user...
 Advanced configuration capabilities are then essential to build modern applications.

 Traditional application servers and frameworks used to be based on inefficient threading models that didn't make fair use of hardware resources which make them bad cloud citizens.
-Winter applications are one hundred percent reactive making maximum use of the allocated resources.
+Inverno applications are one hundred percent reactive making maximum use of the allocated resources.

 The primary goals can be summarized as follows: